MetinSeylan/Vue-Socket.io/README.md

 #### 🌈 Component Level Usage

-<p>if you want listen socket events from component side, you have to add `sockets` object in Vue component, and every function will start listen events, depends on object key</p>
+<p>If you want to listen socket events from component side, you need to add `sockets` object in Vue component, and every function will start to listen events, depends on object key</p>

 ``` javascript
 new Vue({